 It is often hard to share or admit to things if you are worried that someone won’t understand you, or will judge or turn against you.
 But by showing acceptance, you will show the speaker that they have worth regardless of what is said, done or felt, and that there is no judgement towards them.
 It is an act of valuing them for themselves.
 This can help increase their self-esteem and sense of worth.

-Secondly, there are practical active listening skills you can employ as well.
 Through actively listening you can help establish a connection, build trust, understand differences, and help the speaker re-experience and understand their feelings.
 These are all consequences that can have a positive impact on both the speaker and the listener.
 These skills will be even more effective if you use them in conjunction with the three conditions listed above.

 This can play a huge part in a conversation.
 Research has shown that if there is conflict between what is being said and the facial expressions that support it, it is the facial expression that will be believed.
 Positive body language is important: an attentive and relaxed posture, interested facial expressions, steady but soft eye gaze and nodding.